Yamato-Security/EnableWindowsLogSettings/README.md

 It is possible to also save PowerShell logs to text files on the local computer with transcription logs.
 While an attacker can usually easily delete the transcription logs for anti-forensics, there may be scenarios where the attacker clears all of the event logs but does not search for transcription logs to delete.
 Therefore, it is recommended to also enable transcription logs if possible.
-Ideally, transcript logs should be saved to a write-only network file share, however, this may be difficult to implement in practice.
-Another benefit of transcription logs is they include the timestamp and metadata for each command and are very stroage efficient with less than 6 KB for Mimikatz execution.
 By default, they are saved to the user's documents folder.
+Ideally transcript logs should be saved to a write-only network file share, however, this may be difficult to implement in practice.
+A benefit of transcription logs is they include the timestamp and metadata for each command and are very storage efficient with less than 6 KB for Mimikatz execution.
 The downside is that the transcription logs only record what appears in the PowerShell terminal.

 #### Enabling Transcription logging